A Beginner's Color Palette: Limited vs Semi-Limited

 Limited Color Palette:

 A truly limited palette will consist of four to six colors.
 It will always include a yellow, red, blue, and white, and on occasion a brown or black will be recommended to round out the palette.
-Black is usually a rare addition as you can easily mix it using about equal parts of the three primaries.
+Black is usually a rare addition as you can easily mix it using equal parts of the three primaries.

 Pros: A limited palette forces the artist to practice color mixing, reduces the chance of over mixing or "mudding" your colors, and helps maintain a visual color harmony.